rdeville-public-bak/my_programs.dynamic_prompt.bak/doc/configuration.md

 You can copy it to your desire `$(hostname).sh` or simply modify its value to make it your own.

+Remark that all variables start with `local`, which can be see odds in bash scripts, because this should not be working, and you are "almost" right.
+Alone this script will not work, it is because it is sourced by `v1.sh` or `v2.sh` that this script work.
+Moreover, the local in fornt of variable are here to avoid making variable global and so adding mess in your environment variables.

 Finally, if you want to keep your configuration versioned for later used, you can take a look at [doc/keep_your_configuration.md][keep-your-configuration].

 [configuring-prompt-line]: #configuring-prompt-line